 Before closing a deal, you should read the seller’s reviews to ascertain their credibility.
 Also, take note of the measurements and size of the cage so that you don’t end up buying one that doesn’t suit your need.

 Although the cage is going to placed indoors this doesn’t mean that you should compromise on the quality.
-If the needs of your rabbits are met, you will have a happy and healthy pet, and this is what every homeowner is always looking out for.
-Although there are some that can be easily destroyed its best if you settle for those that are affordable but durable.
+If the needs of your rabbits are met, you will have a happy and healthy pet, and this is what every pet owner is always looking out for.
+Poor quality cages will end up costing more in the long run as rabbits can be destructive- its best if you settle for those that are affordable but durable.

 One of the things that most homeowners sometimes tend to forget is that rabbits are happy, engaging pets that love socialization and interaction but this cannot happen if they don’t have a proper home.
 If you have a bunny pet, you will come to realize that they are inquisitive animals that love playing games.
 In fact, if you are used to them and lie on the floor for a few minutes, you’ll be surprised to see that they are trying to lick or nibble different parts of your body.

-If your bunny shows signs of aggression especially if it is not a norm, then it is an indication of unhappiness, boredom or ill health.
+If your bunny shows signs of aggression especially if it is not a norm, then it could be an indication of unhappiness, boredom or ill health.
 Ensuring that your rabbit hutch has plenty of room that is both safe and secure goes a long way towards having a healthy rabbit.